A Ghost Story

 Well actually, the thing was, it was only the living room.
 The rest of the house wasn't really that cold.
 It was just the living room.
 When I walked up out of my room and into the living room, it was like stepping into an ice cave.
 The stiff silence that hung in the house gave me the impression that everything was frozen solid; we were encased in a huge iceberg.
 Completely submerged, our entire world frozen in time, under water, dulled and preserved for all eternity, a world of ice.

 "What the fuck?"
 Jacob said once he had reached the top of the stairs and walked into the room.
-He said it slowly, looking around in complete bewilderment.
+He said it slowly, almost in a whisper, looking around in complete bewilderment.
 "Why is it so cold?"